hazelcast/hazelcast/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 pipeline running at full speed just couldn't max out the G1!
 We repeated the test with more threads given to Jet, 78, but that didn't make a difference.

+*If you enjoyed reading this post, feel free to join us on Slack[https://slack.hazelcast.com] and give our [GitHub repository](https://github.com/hazelcast-jet] a star!*